QUICK ANSWER

 Yes, but only with written permission of all parties.
 The written agreement must say who gets the interest and when the interest is disbursed.

-Does a broker need an escrow account if the brokerage never holds escrow funds?
+Does a broker need an escrow account if the brokerage does not hold escrow funds?

 No. A brokerage is not legally required to maintain an escrow account if it does not maintain escrow funds.